tomdu3/tomdu3.github.io/_posts/2024-05-19-challenges-05-final.md

 ### Requirements
 - Store student information (name, ID) and their grades using dictionaries.
 - Use tuples to store grade details (subject, score).
-- Utilize sets to track unique subjects.
+- Utilize sets to track unique subjects:
+  - when you start a all students report, you start the report:
+    - `In this school we teach: English, Math, ...'` - this shoud come from the set (collection of unique elements)

 ### Features
 - Add new students and their grades.
 - Update existing grades.
 - Calculate the average grade for each student.
-- List all students and their grades.
+- List all students and their grades (or list all subjects and average grades calculated from students records).

 ### Guidance
 - **Data Structure:** Use a nested dictionary to store student information and grades.